 Catwoman once again returns to a life of villainy.
 Batman receives word on the hotline phone that Catwoman has catnapped two kitties.
 Using the first kitty, rigged-up with a gas emitter, Catwoman robs the museum of an ancient Egyptian mummified cat and bests the Dynamic Duo.
 The next day, our heroes confront yet another rigged-up kitty scheme on the ski slopes of a fancy winter resort.
 But this time Batman and Robin bust Catwoman.
 After learning that one of the stolen kitties is an award-winning tailless manx, Batman and Robin personally deliver it back to its owner, a boy with the amazing name of Tim Leary.

-–NOTE: In Kellogg’s Pop-Tarts Mini Comics #6.
+–NOTE: In references in Kellogg’s Pop-Tarts Mini Comics #6.
 Penguin escapes from prison after he jealously reads about Gotham’s own Professor Boyd, who is said to be the world’s preeminent expert on birds.
 Penguin stalks Boyd at his mansion, but the elderly and slightly deaf professor mistakes the villain for a person answering his newspaper want ad for a personal assistant.
 As referenced in Batman with Robin the Boy Wonder (Sunday Newspaper Strip 5/29/1966 to 7/10/1966), Penguin, at this time, moves into an underground hideout complete with sharks, buys and renames a local ostrich farm/animal compound, and takes on a new sidekick (and apparent lover) in the gorgeous Beulah.

 –REFERENCE: In Batman with Robin the Boy Wonder (Sunday Newspaper Strip 7/3/1966).
 Bruce and Robin read about the weird transfer of ownership of a local Gotham animal compound/ostrich farm to its new owner “IM Wadleigh.”
 Curious.